Updated on April 24th, 2026 by Bob Ciura

 The Ingredient Operations deal mainly with vegetables and fruits but is significantly smaller than the tobacco operations.

 Universal Corporation reported its third quarter earnings results in February.
-The company generated revenues of $937 million during the quarter, which was more than the revenues that Universal Corporation generated during the previous period.
+The company generated revenues of $861 million during the quarter, a year-over-year decline of 8%.
+Revenues were up on a sequential basis, however.

-Click here to download our most recent Sure Analysis report on Universal (preview of page 1 of 3 shown below):
+Click here to download our most recent Sure Analysis report on UVV (preview of page 1 of 3 shown below):

 High Yield Dividend King #1: Altria Group (MO)